icoratella/icoratella/README.md

 ### <div align="center">Ilaria Coratella</div>
+Hi!
+I'm Ilaria Coratella, currently in my second year pursuing a Master’s degree in Bioinformatics and Biocomplexity at Utrecht University.
+Here, you will find the code for some of the most interesting projects I've worked on during my studies.

 - 🔭 I’m currently working on [Github Profilinator](https://github.com/rishavanand/github-profilinator)

 - 🌱 I’m currently learning Machine Learning and Single Cell